Laparoscopic Surgery in Hyderabad

 What is Laparoscopic Surgery?

 Laparoscopic surgery is a modern surgical technique where the surgeon operates through several small (5–12 mm) incisions, guided by a high-definition camera.
-It is now the standard of care for hernia repair, gallbladder removal, appendectomy and many gastrointestinal and colorectal procedures.
+It is now the standard of care for many gastrointestinal, colorectal and oncologic procedures.
 Compared to open surgery, patients experience less pain, less blood loss, shorter hospital stays and faster return to work.

 When you might need it